A half kilo will paint a background on a big sheet of Ply approx 2m. X 1.5 m.

 This ochre has been collected from appropriate places.

-In the old days we used Wattle tree sap, Fig tree sap, Eggs, Honey, Water,
+Wattle tree sap, Fig tree sap , Eggs, Honey, Water, Blood,

 Ochre is used ceremonies like corroborees.
-Different totem or skin spirits are painted with the ochres to re-enact ancient adventures.
+Different clan or skin spirits are painted with the ochres to re-enact ancient adventures.

 Ochre is a natural Earth softish rock or clay